eclipse/mosaic.website/content/docs/simulators/network_simulator_sns.md

 ---

-The Simple Network Simulator (SNS) aims to provide simple and fast capabilities for the transmission of V2X-messages using Ad hoc communication.
+The Simple Network Simulator (SNS) aims to provide simple and fast capabilities for the transmission of V2X-messages using Ad-hoc communication.
 In order to stay performant the simulator makes abstractions in certain places.
 Those abstractions will be discussed later on.

 ## Installation